By Dr. Bill Barnett, D.V.M.

 A Life Long Canine Study Reveals How to Help your Dog Live Longer

-This study was conducted by Ralston Purina.
+This study was conducted by Ralston Purina, who asked himself the same question, “how many calories should my dog eat?”
 What it shows is that pet owners have the ability to increase the lifespan of their pet simply by feeding less food.

 In the first-ever lifelong canine restriction study, researchers at Purina have proven that a dog’s median life span can be extended by 15 percent (nearly two years for the Labrador Retrievers used in this study) by feeding to ideal body condition through dietary restriction.
 The findings were published in the Journal of the American Veterinary Medical Association.